dotkom/super-duper-fiesta/README.md

 _If running the OpenID Connect provider in [onlineweb4](/dotkom/onlineweb4) locally, remember that webpack uses port 3000 by default, so you'll likely have to use another port for super-duper-fiesta._

+## Deployment to Elastic Beanstalk
+The application is deployed to elastic beanstalk with the EB cli, ex. ```eb deploy```.
+When running the dev environment you should run single instance with spot requests to minimize cost.
+When deploying to production there should be a load balanced environment.
+Environment variables should be set in the AWS console.
+The PORT environment variable needs to be set to whatever port the application is running on.

+When deploying the EB cli will run git archve.
+You will normally not get any git info inside the archive which is created, but the .gitattributes and version.txt makes sure that we at least get the commit hash.
+Which we can then use when supplying Sentry with the version hash.
 ## WIP Screenshots

 ### Front page, no active issue